JiaJunHuang120000/muography/README.md

 ```

-## Instruction on how to run CRY library for generating cosmic muon and filtering for detector level muons:
+## Standalone instruction on how to run CRY library for generating cosmic muon and filtering for detector level muons:

 1. Install the CRY package from website https://nuclear.llnl.gov/simulation/ if current version is not working correctly.